 The vibe: Rustic and industrial-style taproom.
-Love the rugged wood paneling behind the bar.

-Since opening back in April, Edge City Brewery has been selling beer to-go as a way to adapt during the pandemic.
 Choose from a rotating selection of New England IPAs, sours, pilsners, lagers, wheat beers, and stouts.

-Location: 6209 Old Post Rd., Ste.
-109
+Location: 6209 Old Post Road.

 Grab a pint of: Foggy Bottom Boi, a “juicy” New England-style IPA (6.5% ABV)